 Put yourself in your customers’ shoes and imagine what might be keeping them from converting in your store.
 Maybe visitors aren’t sure if they trust your store with their credit card information.
 Perhaps they’re not confident that this will be the product they need.
 It might be that they just don’t know if they’ve found the best price.

-The Volusion software already has some cross-selling and up-selling features built in — the Related Products feature, for example.
-However, content can take your store’s cross-selling and up-selling abilities to the next level.
+Many solid ecommerce platforms have cross-selling and up-selling features built in; however, content can take your store’s cross-selling and up-selling abilities to the next level.

-Up-selling requires being a bit more delicate.
-A good tactic is to tell your customers about the features the more expensive product offers that the product they’re looking at doesn’t offer.
-Then, let your customers make their own decision.
-Giving your customers too hard of a sell for a different product might sour them to the whole purchase process, which isn’t worth it.
+Up-selling requires a more delicate approach.
+One good tactic is to tell your customers about the features the more expensive product offers that the product they’re looking at doesn’t offer and let your customers make their own decision.
+Giving your customers too hard of a sell for a different product might sour them on the whole purchase process, which isn’t worth it.